 The Transfer Transition Program and the Transfer Ambassadors host a variety of events each semester to provide space for you to network, relax, study, learn, and converse among other transfer students.
-Look at the list below or the calendar to the right see what’s coming up, and click on each event to find location and registration details.
-Events are always being added, so be sure to check back throughout the summer and semester.
+Look at the calendar to the right see what’s coming up, and click on each event to find location and registration details.
+Events are always being added, so be sure to check back throughout the semester.

 Connect to Campus

 Seeking advising while you’re here at UW-Madison will be key to your success.